 AliCloud adds second Hong Kong data centre for APAC demand

-Alibaba Group's cloud computing division AliCloud, has expanded its Hong Kong operations, establishing a second data centre.
+Alibaba Group's cloud computing division AliCloud, has expanded its Hong Kong operations, establishing a second data center.

-The new Tier 3 data centre was established ‘to address the increasing demand for cloud computing resources’, including enterprise-class availability and disaster recovery, in Asia Pacific, AliCloud says.
+The new Tier 3 data center was established ‘to address the increasing demand for cloud computing resources’, including enterprise-class availability and disaster recovery, in Asia Pacific, AliCloud says.

 The facility has multiple redundancies and points of failure, 99.99% availability and connections to cities in Southeast Asia leveraging the border gateway protocol to provide high-speed, low-latency services.